WASasquatch/ASTERR/README.md

 # ASTERR
  Abstract Syntax Trees Evaluated Restricted Run (ASTERR) is a Python Script executor for ComfyUI

+### <font color="red">WARNING:</font> ASTERR runs Python Code from a Web Interface!
+It is highly recommended to run this in a closed-off environment, as it could have potential security risks.

 # Installation

 Clone the reposity to `ComfyUI/custom_nodes` and restart ComfyUI if running.